Alex-Yates/XMLMaskingDemo/README.md

 This demo assumes you have a SQL Server installed locally and that you can connect to the default instance using WindowsAuth/Integrated Security.
 You will need at least dbo access because you'll be creating, deleting and modifying databases.

 1. Run CreateDatabase.sql to create a sample database.
-1. Open the masking set DataMaskerMaskingSet.DMMaskSet using the tool Redgate Data Masker.
+1. Open the masking set DataMaskerMaskingSet.DMMaskSet using Redgate Data Masker.
 (More info here: https://www.red-gate.com/products/data-masker/)

 The sample database contains two tables (EMPLOYEE and EXPENSES).
 The tables each contain 3 rows of data.
 We have 3 employees, and 3 expenses.
 The expenses are stored in an XML column.